 "I didn't have any contract," Lynn explained.
 "They called me in occasionally, and I got to play opposite Don Knotts, who I loved."

 Despite her other acting roles, The Andy Griffith Show was always an incredibly important experience to Lynn.
-In fact, she regularly appears at the Andy Griffith Museum in Mount Airy, North Carolina to sign autographs for fans.
-She actually lives in an assisted-living facility right in town so it's no wonder she's so involved!
-Despite her sweet onscreen romance, in real-life, Lynn was never married.
-But we'll always get to enjoy her as Thelma Lou in re-runs of the beloved sitcom.
+In fact, she regularly appeared at the Andy Griffith Museum in Mount Airy, North Carolina to sign autographs for fans.